payu-india/CMS-Chatbot/reference/Chargeback/accept-chargeback-api.md

 next:
   description: ''
 ---
-The **Accept Chargeback** API allows the merchant user to accept the chargeback by providing the appropriate reasons in the request body against the chargeback and merchant ID.
+The **Accept/Reject Chargeback** API allows the merchant user to accept the chargeback by providing the appropriate reasons in the request body against the chargeback and merchant ID.
+The API supports file uploads through base64 encoding directly in the JSON payload.

 HTTP Method: **PATCH**